-MDMA, aka ecstasy, is proving itself as an effective tool in the treatment of PTSD, but how long does MDMA last? — here’s what you should know about its pharmacokinetic effects.
+MDMA, aka ecstasy, is proving itself as an effective tool in the treatment of PTSD, but how long does MDMA last? — here’s what you should know.

-Ecstasy typically refers to MDMA in pressed pill or tablet form, whereas Molly (a term more prevalent in the U.S.) typically refers to MDMA in crystal or powder form.
+3,4-methylenedioxymethamphetamine (MDMA) is a synthetic drug that is colloquially referred to as "Molly" or “ecstasy.”
+Ecstasy generally refers to MDMA in pill or tablet form, while Molly (more common in the U.S.) is usually MDMA in crystal or powder form.

-Large-scale distribution and ever-increasing detection by U.S. authorities in the ‘70s and ‘80s provoked the eventual banning of MDMA.
-In 1985, ecstasy was placed in schedule I of the Controlled Substances Act, meaning it has a high potential for abuse and no accepted medical use.
+Large-scale distribution and increasing detection by U.S. authorities in the ‘70s and ‘80s provoked the eventual banning of MDM.
+It was placed in Schedule I of the Controlled Substances Act in 1985, which denotes drugs with high potential for abuse and no accepted medical use.

 The amount of time that MDMA is present at its maximum concentration in serum (tmax) is typically observed at 2 hours after ingestion.
 The length of time required for the concentration of MDMA to decrease to half of its starting dose in the body (elimination half-life) is about 8–9 hours.

 MDMA can be detected in blood and saliva for up to 2 days, in urine for up to 4 days, and in hair for up to 90 days.
 However, the detection window depends on several factors, including the route of administration, frequency of use, quantity consumed, physical characteristics, and the type of drug test used.